Jason94/coalton-io/README.markdown

 * `io/mut`        - Use unsynchronized (non-thread safe) mutable variables in pure code
 * `io/unique`     - Generate guaranteed unique values (thread safe)
 * `io/thread`     - Fork new threads which run their own `IO` operations
-* `io/stm`        - Atomically run transactions on mutable memory shared between threads
 * `io/conc/future`- Futures that run an `IO` computation in another thread and return the value to the calling thread
 * `io/conc/atomic`- Atomic mutable variables for sharing state across threads
 * `io/conc/mvar`  - Provides `MVar`s (synchronized single-value mutable stores to hand off data between threads) and `MChan`s (thread safe FIFO queues to stream data between threads)
+* `io/conc/stm`   - Atomically run transactions on mutable memory shared between threads
 * `io/conc/group` - `ConcurrentGroup`s that atomically manage the masking, stopping, and awaiting of a group of `Concurrent`s
+* `io/conc/worker-pool` - Pool of worker threads that execute tasks submitted to the pool.

 If you just want to use `IO` to write an application, use `io/simple-io` to get the standard `IO` type.